Off Beat Cinema: Home video releases

 A one-disc "The Best of Off Beat Cinema" DVD was released by a local distributor in 2003.
 Due to the time limits of the medium, only clips of the featured films were presented, along with a large selection of studio segments.
 Select episodes have also been released on YouTube.

+Spin-off

+In 2024, WBBZ announced that the show would produce a limited-run series spin-off, Jazz Scene Buffalo, featuring jazz musicians performing at the Hungry Ear Coffeehouse.
+The three episodes will be edited together as a special episode of Off Beat Cinema on the syndication network.
+A fourth episode was produced in mid-2024.